-Today I’m sharing my Almost Instant Cheater Tomato Soup, my happy substitute for Campbell’s condense tomato soup.
+Today I’m sharing my Cheater Tomato Soup recipe, Almost Instant Cheater Tomato Soup, in fact.
+It’s my happy substitute for Campbell’s condense tomato soup.
 Remember Campbell’s condensed tomato soup?
 First, if you don’t already know, Campbell’s tomato soup is most definitely not gluten free.
 I used to love it though.
 I’d add milk to that condensed red concoction and, in short order, would be enjoying a bowl of creamy tomato soup with a grilled cheese sandwich.
 Wonderful comfort food.
 Complementary flavors and textures.
 Seriously, I thought that Campbell’s tomato soup and a grilled cheese sandwich was one of the best meals ever.
 Sadly, neither Mr. GFE nor Son was ever a fan of tomato soup, so I reserved it to carry in a thermos to work, enjoyed it for dinner when home alone, or sometimes ate the combo when dining with my dear girlfriend Mary Meade, who was also a devoted fan.

 She, too, believed in adding milk to make her tomato soup.
 The directions say to add water or milk, but we always pondered who could possibly like tomato soup when it was made with water.
 Blech.
 We liked the milk-based, creamier, and slightly paler (some might say anemic) version of tomato soup.